-Factory-loT that brings out the knowledge of people to the greatest extent possible Excellent factory (EF) activities that realize growth for both plants and people
+Factory-loT that brings out the knowledge of people to the greatest extent possible

 Through our Monozukuri capabilities that combine our technologies and techniques, we create innovative, world-first ideas one after the other.
 Through the high-level production technologies we possess, we create added value in the form of high efficiency and high quality.
 We also independently create technologies to respond to the need for accuracy and technologies that will be needed in the automobiles of the future.
-We are also involved in the soft domain, including the development of semiconductors.
+We are also involved in the soft domain,